ether/ep_webrtc/README.md

 ### Per-User

 There's a setting for each user under their settings menu that can turn audio/video chat feature off and on.
 The setting is saved in cookies and will apply when they reload the page.
-The user can also change the value of these setting to true by loading the page with `?av=YES` in the URL path. (at the moment, `av=NO` does not work to turn it off)
+The user can also change the value of this setting to true by loading the page with `?av=YES` in the URL path. (at the moment, `av=NO` does not work to turn it off)

 ### Site-Wide